andreainnocenti/secure-coding-demo/README.md

-# GitSecure Simple Web Application
-One always need a simple app.
-Always !! !
-!
+# Secure Coding Demo
+Simple "Hello World" application to demostrate how a DevSecOps approach can help to discover security issues.

 ### To get started, click this button: